65 Gliders & Sailplanes

 Values of the Coefficients

-The values of the published coefficients for several sailplanes are given in the table below.
-These values can be used to reconstruct the drag polar for each sailplane, from which further analysis of its performance can be conducted.
+Published coefficients for several sailplanes are given in the table below.
+These values can be used to reconstruct the drag polar for each sailplane, allowing for further analysis of its performance.

-What is evident from this drag breakdown analysis is that the wing dominates the gliding performance, as shown in the figure below.
+This drag breakdown analysis shows that the wing dominates gliding performance, as shown in Figure 18.
 The induced drag dominates at lower airspeeds and higher lift coefficients, but the profile contribution is the most important for gliding at higher airspeeds.
-Hence, a laminar flow airfoil section is needed for the best gliding performance.
-Fuselage drag accounts for about 15% of the total drag and is insensitive to the angle of attack.
-The empennage drag is about 10% of the total drag, so it is also relatively small compared to the total drag on the sailplane.
+Hence, a laminar-flow airfoil section is needed for optimal gliding performance.
+Fuselage drag accounts for about 15% of the total drag and is only weakly dependent on the angle of attack.
+The empennage drag is about 10% of the total drag, which is relatively small compared to the sailplane’s total drag.

 Drag breakdown for the Nimbus sailplane.
 The wing is by far the most significant contribution to the total drag.